monkphin/Colour-Forge/TESTING.md

 | seed.py     | Six issues detected, see notes below |

 ### Init File
-The file has an issue where an import is declared mid way through the document.
+The file has an issue where an import is declared mid-way through the document.
 Specifically on line 58
 ```
 from colourforge.models import User
 ```